-- a) A candidate should possess at least 60% marks in aggregate or 6.0/10.0 in Bachelor's Degree and in the case of SC/ST, 55% marks in aggregate or 5.5/10.0 OGPA. - b) The candidate must possess the Bachelor Degree from ICAR's accredited College/ Institution / University/ Constituent College of UGC affiliated Universities. - c) The Candidate appearing for the Bachelor Degree Examination is also eligible to apply provisionally for admission and appear in the Competitive Test.
-However, he/she must have final result with required CGPA (Provisional Degree Certificate and Transcript) on or before the date of 1st counselling. - d) Admission to Master Degree Programme is open for Domicile of Bihar only.
+- A candidate should possess at least 60% marks in aggregate or 6.0/10.0 in Bachelor's Degree a) and in the case of SC/ST, 55% marks in aggregate or 5.5/10.0 OGPA & passed in credit based course system.. - b) The candidate must possess the Bachelor Degree from ICAR's accredited College/recognized by ICAR or UGC affiliated Universities. - The Candidate appearing for the Bachelor Degree Examination is also eligible to apply c) provisionally for admission and appear in the Competitive Test.
+However, he/she must have final result with required CGPA (Provisional Degree Certificate and Transcript) on or before the date of 1st counselling.